MicrosoftDocs/win32/desktop-src/Controls/tbn-restore.md

 ---
 title: TBN\_RESTORE notification code
-description: Notifies a toolbar's parent window that a toolbar is in the process of being restored.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 'b1f0c801-d56b-4e93-b9ba-b572aaa38647'
+description: Notifies a toolbars parent window that a toolbar is in the process of being restored.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: b1f0c801-d56b-4e93-b9ba-b572aaa38647
+keywords:
-keywords: ["TBN_RESTORE notification code Windows Controls"]
+- TBN_RESTORE notification code Windows Controls
 topic_type:
 - apiref
 api_name: